Invisible Made Visible

 [MUSIC - "NEEDING/GETTING" BY OK GO]

 This, by the way, is the band OK Go, playing a song on handbells with the audience.
 OK, back to the live show.

 Act Two.
 Groundhog Dayne.

-But sometimes the iconic, the famous, the stars that we remember from when we were younger, they leave their magical, invisible world and actually tread in our world.
+But sometimes, the iconic, the famous, the stars that we remember from when we were younger, they leave their magical invisible world and actually tread in our world.
 And this was witnessed recently by comedian Tig Notaro.
 Welcome her.

 So I live in Los Angeles.
 And I went to this party with my friend Pam.
-And we were going to leave the party and she said to me, "Do you know who that was standing by the door?
+And we were going to leave the party and she said to me, do you know who that was standing by the door?
 I said, no. She said, that was Taylor Dayne.

 Do you know who Taylor Dayne is?
 No?
 She was a pop singer in the late '80s, early '90s.
-She sang "Love Will Lead You Back."
+She's sang "Love Will Lead You Back."
 She sang "Tell it To My Heart."
 Anyway, I love Taylor Dayne and not ironically.
 I love Taylor Dayne.

-So I went back into the party, and I went up to her and I said, "Excuse me, I'm sorry to bother you.
+So I went back into the party.
+And I went up to her, and I said, excuse me, I'm sorry to bother you.
 But I just have to tell you, I love your voice.
 And she just turned and said, yeah, I don't do that anymore.

 Then like nine months passed.
 And I happened to be out to eat with that same friend of mine, Pam.
 And there was a party of 10 seated right behind us.
 You guys are not going to believe who was sitting there.
 Any guesses?